 However, to properly understand how moths interact with the native ecosystems, more study is needed.
 Moths generally go unnoticed, and there isn’t much public interest in them.
 There is also a lack of understanding of the effects of introduced species and competitors, for similar reasons.
 We need to start recognising the importance of these little insects and their vital role in the ecosystem.
 The Ahi Pepe MothNet project is working to raise the profile of moths with the public.
 Ahi Pepe MothNet partners are enthusing schools about moths and the value they have within an ecosystem.

-New Zealand’s Biological Challenge – one of the National Science Challenges – is helping to fund the national Ahi Pepe MothNet project.
+New Zealand’s Biological Challenge – one of the National Science Challenges – helped to fund the national Ahi Pepe MothNet project.
 Find out what they are doing to enhance and restore New Zealand’s ecosystems.

 Angus Gaffney produced this article while completing a third-year Otago University internship paper with the Hub.